ananthc/CNTK/Documentation/current_iteration.md

 ```

 ## CPU inference performance improvements using MKL
-- Accelerates some common tensor ops in Intel CPU inference
+- Accelerates some common tensor ops in Intel CPU inference for float32, especially for fully connected networks
-- Enabled by default.
+- Disabled by default.
 Can be turned on/off by cntk.cntk_py.enable_cpueval_optimization()/cntk.cntk_py.disable_cpueval_optimization()